On the complexity of cusped non-hyperbolicity: Background

-A normal surface is determined up to normal isotopy by its coordinates; therefore, one may combinatorially represent a normal surface via its coordinates.
+A normal surface is determined up to normal isotopy by its coordinates.
+Therefore, one may combinatorially represent a normal surface via its coordinates.
+That is to say, letting $\mathcal{N}(\TT)$ be the set of normal isotopy classes of normal surfaces in $\TT$, the function $x_\cdot: \mathcal{N}(\TT) \to \mathbb{N}^{\Delta(\TT)}$ taking such a class to the coordinates of one of its members is not only well-defined, but also is injective.
+However, it is not surjective.
+For instance, no normal surface $\Sigma$ has $x_\Sigma(q) > 0$ and $x_\Sigma(q') > 0$ for two distinct normal isotopy types $q,q'$ in a single tetrahedron of $\TT$.

 Not every surface in $\TT$ is isotopic to a normal surface.
-However, those surfaces most important for 3-manifold topology can usually be so isotoped.
-As $\TT$ is the input to all of our algorithms, we will refer to a manifold $M$ with triangulation $\TT$ simply as $\TT$.
+However, many surfaces important for 3-manifold topology can be so isotoped.
 We will also regard those properties $\TT$ (or $M$) that can be computed from $\TT$ in polynomial time as inherent to $\TT$.
 For example, if $\TT$ can be distinguished from $\TorusxI$ by a polynomial-time computable invariant such as number of cusps or homology, we say it can be distinguished via the empty certificate.
 Our convention here would be to avoid unnecessary storage of certificates in such cases.

+We refer the reader to \cite{JR03} for a simple ``shrinking'' normalization procedure that produces normal such surfaces from non-normal ones.

+The set of normal surfaces is infinite, even when considered only up to normal isotopy.
+However, normal surfaces can sometimes be added together.
+Normal surfaces that cannot be expressed as such a sum end up forming a finite set.
+That is the class of surfaces we will focus on.
+While summation can be defined strictly with respect to vectors, we use geometric sum in Lemma \ref{lem:nonsepAx}.
+Geometric sum uses the following definition.

+\begin{definition} Two quads $q,q'$ in the same tetrahedron with different normal isotopy type are said to \emph{clash}.
+A pair of normal surfaces $X,Y$ is \emph{admissible} when no two normal quads from $X$ and $Y$ clash. \end{definition}

+If $S,S'$ are an admissible pair of normal surfaces, then $x_S + x_{S'}$ is the vector of a normal surface.
+Briefly, this is because both $x_S,x_{S'}$ are solutions to a homogeneous linear system of equations, Haken's \emph{matching equations}; by homogeneity, $x_S + x_{S'}$ is therefore also a solution; and by admissibility of the pair, the formal solution is the vector of an actual normal surface.